-Major breakthrough in ice lures resonates with sonar users
+Major breakthrough in Flasher-Friendly ice fishing lures resonates with sonar users

 Today, of course, anglers take for granted that they’re able to observe on screen a precise representation of the action below.
 Indeed, the stationary fishing platform of frozen water yields the ultimate in visual, hands-on fishing.
 You see the depth along with the lake bottom; you see your lure in context; and eventually, you see the fish as they respond (or fail to respond) to your presentation.
 It’s like a sight-fishing video game.